Greg-Aster/MegaMeal/src/components/bleepy/README.md

-# Bleepy Frontend Components Overview
+# Cuppy Frontend Components Overview

-This document provides instructions on how to configure the AI provider for the Bleepy mascot and related components within the MegaMeal frontend.
+This document provides instructions on how to configure the AI provider for the Cuppy mascot and related components within the MegaMeal frontend.

 ## Configuring the AI Provider

-The AI provider for both the main Bleepy mascot (`Bleepy.astro`) and the `BleepyPostWidget.astro` is now configured centrally in the [`../MegaMeal/src/config/bleepyConfig.ts`](../MegaMeal/src/config/bleepyConfig.ts:1) file.
+The AI provider for both the main Cuppy mascot (`Bleepy.astro`) and the `BleepyPostWidget.astro` is now configured centrally in the [`../MegaMeal/src/config/bleepyConfig.ts`](../MegaMeal/src/config/bleepyConfig.ts:1) file.

 To change the AI provider: